justinmichaelvieira/RancorSynth_Classic/README.md

 RancorSynth Classic - now open sourced!

 [Note - If you aren't familiar with GitHub, the "Download Zip" on the right side of the page is probably your best bet for getting the files.
-Then load the file RancorSynth_1_2_0.fsm in FlowStone (http://www.dsprobotics.com/download.php).
+Then extract the zip and load the file RancorSynth_1_2_0.fsm in FlowStone (http://www.dsprobotics.com/download.php).
 The trial version will work fine.]

 rancorSynth